dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/component-tag-helper.md

 title: Component Tag Helper in ASP.NET Core
 author: guardrex
 ms.author: riande
-description: Learn how to use the ASP.NET Core Component Tag Helper to render Razor components in pages and views.
+description: Learn how to use the ASP.NET Core Component Tag Helper to render Blazor components in pages and views.
 monikerRange: '>= aspnetcore-3.1'
 ms.custom: mvc
 ms.date: 10/29/2020